zaatdev/site-contents/content-creator-marketing.md

 image: ./job-cotnent-marketing.png
 type: job
 ---
+## This job is closed, no longer receiving application.

-## :mega: Zaat is looking for a content creator and digital marketing warrior :mag:.
+## :mega: ~~Zaat is looking for a content creator and digital marketing warrior~~ :mag:.

 ### :information_source: **About us**